alex-sainer/tinymce-mathjax/README.md

 <span class="badge-patreon"><a href="https://www.patreon.com/dimakorotkov" title="Donate to this project using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" alt="Patreon donate button" /></a></span>
 <span><a href="https://buymeacoff.ee/NXR1ZkP" title="Donate to this project using Buy Me A Coffee" rel="nofollow"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me A Coffee donate button"></a></span>

-This plugin using [MathJax](https://www.mathjax.org) library for rendering math font.
+This plugin uses [MathJax](https://www.mathjax.org) library for rendering math formulas in TinyMCE.

 This plugin is compatible with **TinyMCE 7** and MathJax 3.

+**Note:** This plugin only renders existing MathJax formulas.
+It does not provide editing functionality - formulas must be added to the content as HTML with the appropriate `data-latex` attributes.

 ## Install